buckket/twtxt/docs/user/quickstart.rst

 - The desired location for your twtxt file (*<TWTXTX FILE LOCATION>*)
 - The URL your twtxt file will be accessible from remotely (*<TWTXT URL>*)
 - If you want to disclose your identity.
-If True your nick and URL will be used in the User-Agent header attribute when fetching other twtxt files via HTTP.
+If True your nick and URL will be used in the User-Agent header attribute when fetching other twtxt files via HTTP, see :ref:`discoverability`.
 - If you want to follow the official twtxt news feed

 The configurations can easily be changed in the twtxt configuration file.
 See :ref:`configuration`.